Background pattern

 • High levels in some blood test results for liver function (transaminases).

-• Increased protein levels in urine, which usually returns to normal without interrupting treatment with rosuvastatin;
+• Increased protein in the urine, which usually reverses on its own without the need to interrupt treatment with rosuvastatin;

 • High levels in some blood test results for muscle function (CK);